Last Updated on June 24, 2022 by Laura Turner

 Presenting Patients in Outpatient Settings

-Outpatients may be presented in a similar fashion as inpatients.
+Outpatients may be presented similarly to inpatients.
 Your presentation’s focus, however, should align with your outpatient clinic’s specialty.
 For example, if you are working at a cardiology clinic, your presentation should be focused on your patient’s cardiac complaints.

 If your patient is returning for a follow-up visit and does not have a stated chief complaint, you should say so.
 You may replace the history of present illness with any relevant interval history since his or her last visit.

 And that’s it!
-Delivering oral case presentations are challenging at first, so remember to practice.
+Delivering oral case presentations is challenging at first, so remember to practice.
 In time, you will become proficient in this essential medical skill.
 Good luck!